 Faced with rising mining costs and depleted coal reserves in the Appalachian region, the Cline Group shifted its focus to the plentiful coal reserves in the Illinois Basin.
-The company began acquiring reserves there in 2005, in anticipation of a renewed interest in high sulfur, high Btu coal.
+The Cline Group began acquiring reserves there in 2005, in anticipation of a renewed interest in high sulfur, high Btu coal.
 Foresight Energy LLC was formed in 2006 to develop and operate the company’s Illinois mining assets.
-Since that time, Foresight Energy has progressed from undeveloped reserves with zero production to four producing coal mining complexes in central and southern Illinois and a high-volume coal transloading facility on the Ohio River in Indiana and on the Mississippi River in New Orleans.
+Since that time, Foresight Energy has progressed from undeveloped reserves with zero production to four producing coal mining complexes in central and southern Illinois.

 Our principal owner, Chris Cline began acquiring Illinois Basin coal reserves in the early 2000s’ in anticipation of renewed interest in high sulfur, high BTU coal.
 Due to the reserve’s favorable geology, Mr. Cline was sure the reserves would be mined someday, perhaps by his grandchildren.